turingschool-examples/intermission-assignments/prep-for-module-3.markdown

-# Assignments to prep for Module 3
+# Assignments to Prep for Module 3

 ## Ruby on Rails